-This report presents the results, as of June 30, 2012, of the actuarial valuation of the retirement plan for judges in the Maine Judicial Retirement Program.
-Schedule A, following this introduction, contains the cost results, assets, liabilities, and accounting disclosure information.
-Schedule B presents a summary of plan provisions and Schedule C presents a description of actuarial assumptions and methods used in determining costs, including a description of the funding method.
+This report presents the results, as of June 30, 2013, of the actuarial valuation of the retirement plan for judges in the Maine Judicial Retirement Program.
+Appendix A, following this introduction, contains the cost results, assets, liabilities, and accounting disclosure information.
+Appendix B presents a summary of plan provisions, and Appendix C presents a description of actuarial assumptions and methods used in determining costs, including a description of the funding method.

 The State of Maine's annual contributions to the plans in this Program are determined on a biennial basis.
-The contribution rates used in the State's budgeting process to produce the applicable State budget contributions will be based on a roll forward of valuation results from every odd-numbered year.
+The contribution rates used in the State's budgeting process to produce the applicable State budget contributions will be based on a roll-forward of valuation results from every odd-numbered year.
 This means the contribution rates to be used for State budgets in FY 2014 and FY 2015 were based on the liabilities of the 2011 valuation adjusted for anticipated growth in benefits and reduction due to anticipated payouts to reflect our best estimate of the June 30, 2012 liability.
-This June 30, 2012 valuation is used for reporting purposes only.
+This June 30, 2013 valuation will be the basis for a similar roll-forward in producing the FY 2016 and FY 2017 rates during the summer of 2014.